mikebader/django-vitae/docs/source/topics/talks.rst

 Talks
 =====

-To list public presentations on CVs, Django-CV uses two models representing two different ideas.
+To list public presentations on CVs, Django-Vitae uses two models representing two different ideas.
 A "talk", represented by :class:`cv.models.Talk`, reflects a single idea conveyed with a title.
 It can optionally also include other other elements related to that talk such as notes and slides.
 A "presentation", represented by :class:`cv.models.Presentation`, reflects a specific public performance of a talk at a some location and at some time.

 This structure allows multiple presentations of the same talk to be logically connected and can prevent multiple listings with the same title, for example, in the